-The agreement is accounted for under deposit accounting rather than reinsurance accounting, because under the guidance of SFAS 113 "Accounting for Reinsurance Contracts', we concluded that the reinsurance agreement does not result in the reasonable possibility that the reinsurer will suffer a significant loss.
+The agreement is accounted for under deposit accounting rather than reinsurance accounting, because under the guidance of SFAS 113 "Accounting for Reinsurance Contracts", we concluded that the reinsurance agreement does not result in the reasonable possibility that the reinsurer will suffer a significant loss.
 The premium ceded to the reinsurer and the brokerage commission paid to an affiliate of the reinsurer, net of a profit commission to us, is recorded as reinsurance fee expense on our statement of operations.
-In non-catastrophic loss environments, we expect the net expense will be approximately 5% of premiums earned, net of premiums ceded under captive arrangements, on business covered by the agreement.
-The reinsurance fee for the second quarter of 2008 is separately shown in the statements of operations.
+In non-catastrophic loss environments, we expect the net expense will be approximately 5% of net premiums earned on business covered by the agreement.
+The reinsurance fee for the third quarter and first nine months of 2008 is separately shown in the statements of operations.